bibicortesb/MechaCar_Statistical_Analysis-/README.md

 <img width="586" alt="Screen Shot 2023-01-25 at 18 28 29" src="https://user-images.githubusercontent.com/114015620/214725803-f779a3f0-550c-4cbe-9b6a-f926b5e35960.png">

 The p-value = 0.04168.
-Since it is greater than 0.05 Ho is rejected.
+Since it is smaller than 0.05 Ho is rejected.

-After the three t-tests it concluded that each Lot means are different to 1,500 psi.
+After the three t-tests it concluded that Lot 1 and 2 means are not different to 1,500 psi.
+However, Lot 3 is different with a significance level of 95%.
+This means that this variation could be a cause of the manufacturing problems.

 ## Study Design: MechaCar vs Competition